 Each March, the Women’s Studies Program at Eastern Illinois University hosts one of the biggest annual events on campus, Women’s History and Awareness Month (WHAM).
 The theme for WHAM 2017 is “Education as a Human Right,” and the month is teeming with WHAM events: Living History Project, a Concert of Women’s Music, the Central Illinois Feminist Film Festival, our annual Awards Ceremony, and Dr. Carmen Kynard’s keynote address.
 Watch our facebook page for more information!

-The Living History Project is sponsored by the Women's Studies Program and is currently in its twenty-fifth year.
+The Living History Project is sponsored by the Women's, Gender, and Sexuality Studies Program and is currently in its twenty-fifth year.
 Each year the Living History Program recruits students to portray women in history at local elementary schools during Women's History and Awareness Month in March.
 Students are asked to research a woman of their choice, develop a 10-minute monologue, and help devise a costume.
 They may earn one credit hour if they choose but many students participate just for the experience.

 Dr. Campbell's areas of teaching and research are Renaissance and seventeenth-century literature with specialization in the works of continental and English women writers.
 She is the author of Literary Circles and Gender in Early Modern Europe (Ashgate, 2006) and the editor and translator of Isabella Andreini’s pastoral tragicomedy, La Mirtilla (Medieval and Renaissance Texts and Studies, 2002).